MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-reports.md

 Any changes done in the handler above will result in the `XmlParameters` being changed and applied automatically when the report runs.
 Examples of the implementation in the existing tests are in `Codeunit 133770` and `Codeunit 134141`.

 ## Remarks
-[TestRequestPage.SaveAsXML](methods-auto/testrequestpage/testrequestpage-saveasxml-method.md) uses a different format than [REPORT.SAVEASXML](methods-auto/report/report-saveasxml-method.md) or [REPORT.SaveAs](methods-auto/report/report-saveas-method.md) by serializing the output of Report Previewer.
+[TestRequestPage.SaveAsXML](methods-auto/testrequestpage/testrequestpage-saveasxml-method.md) uses a different format than [REPORT.SAVEASXML](methods-auto/report/report-saveasxml-method.md) or [REPORT.SaveAs](methods-auto/report/report-saveas-method.md) by serializing the output of **Report Previewer**.
 This is a component that will be deprecated in the future and replaced with the new methods that can be used for the new tests.
 Another difference is that `TestRequestPage.SaveAsXML` requires files to be saved to disk and loaded, while other methods work in memory, making them more efficient.

 > [!NOTE]
 > The existing tests still need support and the codeunit solves this problem by supporting both formats for now. `TestRequestPage.SaveAsXML` uses Tags for values, while the new format uses attributes.
-This means that you cannot use any public method that contain "Tag" in the name to test the reports generated in the memory.
+This means that you cannot use any public method that contains "Tag" in the name to test the reports generated in the memory.

 ## See Also
 [Reports Overview](devenv-reports.md)